Army vs. Navy prediction, odds, spread: 2025 college football picks from proven model

-Army vs. Navy prediction, odds, how to watch: 2025 college football picks by proven model
+Army vs. Navy prediction, odds, line: 2025 college football picks by proven model

 The SportsLine Projection Model has revealed its 2025 Army-Navy Game picks with Commander-In-Chief's Trophy on the line

 The Army Black Knights battle the Navy Midshipmen in the 126th edition of the Army-Navy Game.
 It will be the first meeting in Baltimore since 2016.
 The winner will come away with the Commander-In-Chief's Trophy, with both teams registering wins over Air Force this season.
+This is just the ninth time in series history that the winner of this game also decides the trophy.
 Army (6-5, 4-4 American), who tied for sixth in the conference, have won three of their last four.
 Navy (9-2, 7-1 American), who tied for first in the league, have won two in a row.
+Ten of the past 14 Army-Navy matchups have come down to 7 points or fewer, and Unders have hit at an 82% rate in all service academy games since 2014.

 Kickoff from M&T Bank Stadium is at 3 p.m.
 ET.
-The Midshipmen are 6.5-point favorites in the latest Army vs. Navy odds, while the over/under for total points scored is 38.5 via SportsLine consensus, down one points from the opening line.
+The Midshipmen are 6.5-point favorites in the latest Army vs. Navy odds, while the over/under for total points scored is 38.5 via SportsLine consensus, down a point from the opening line.
 Before making any Navy vs. Army picks, check out the college football predictions from the SportsLine Projection Model.

 Be sure to watch the game on CBS or Paramount+, where you can get a free 7-day trial.
 Sign up here.